brendenlake/CCM-site/retrieving_hw.md

 You can load the homework by clicking on `class_materials/homeworks/homework-NeuralNet` (or whatever the name is) in the top directory of your JupyterHub instance.

 **IMPORTANT**: When you use notebooks on the NYU Jupyterhub you need to change the default kernel of the notebook.
 First open a notebook.
 Then selected "Kernel" from the menu bar.
-Then select "Change Kernel" and then select "Python \[conda env:CCM2023\]" from the list.
+Then select "Change Kernel" and then select "Python \[conda env:ccm\]" from the list.
 Otherwise your python environment may not have the necessary packages to do the homework.
-In any case please always verify that the current notebook you are running says "Python \[conda env:CCM2023\]" in the upper right corner of the interface.
+In any case please always verify that the current notebook you are running says "Python \[conda env:ccm\]" in the upper right corner of the interface.

 If you are running your own Jupyter instance use the following instructions to download the homeworks.